Hong Hyun-seok

-Hong Hyun-seok (홍현석; born 16 June 1999) is a South Korean professional footballer who plays as a central or attacking midfielder for French club Nantes on loan from German club Mainz 05, and the South Korea national team.
+Hong Hyun-seok (홍현석; born 16 June 1999) is a South Korean professional footballer who plays as a central or attacking midfielder for Danish Superliga club Midtjylland, on loan from Bundesliga club Mainz 05, and the South Korea national team.

 Club career

+Early career

-In January 2018, Hong moved from the youth team of Ulsan Hyundai to SpVgg Unterhaching.
-He made his professional debut for Unterhaching in the 3.
-Liga on 27 February 2019, coming on as a substitute for Lucas Hufnagel in the 84th minute against VfR Aalen.
+In January 2018, a youth player of Ulsan Hyundai, Hong was loaned to German 3.
+Liga club SpVgg Unterhaching.
+On 27 February 2019, he made his professional debut, coming on as a substitute for Lucas Hufnagel in the 84th minute of a 3.
+Liga match against VfR Aalen.
+In the summer of 2019, he was once again loaned, moving to Austrian 2.
+Liga club Juniors OÖ.
+After two years at Juniors OÖ, he joined LASK, making his first permanent move.
+During the 2021–22 season, he played for LASK at the Austrian Bundesliga and the UEFA Conference League.

+Gent
-After a loan spell at Juniors OÖ, Hong played one season in the Austrian Bundesliga for LASK before moving to Gent in the Belgian Pro League in August 2022 in the aftermath of an ACL injury suffered by Buffalos striker Tarik Tissoudali, becoming the first Korean to play for the club.

-On moving to Belgium, Hong was brought into the Gent first team immediately, scoring a spectacular overhead kick goal 28 minutes into his debut away to Oostende on 12 August 2022, which Gent won 3–1.
-While adapting quickly at Gent in the first season, he had 5 goals and 5 assists in 31 Pro League matches, and 1 goal and 4 assists in 12 UEFA Europa Conference League matches.
-His rapid growth at Gent led him to join the senior national team.
+On 8 August 2022, Hong moved to Belgian Pro League club Gent in the aftermath of an ACL injury suffered by striker Tarik Tissoudali, becoming the first Korean to play for the club.
+On 12 August, he scored a spectacular overhead kick goal in a 3–1 away win over Oostende, where he made his debut.
+While adapting quickly at Gent in the first season, he had 5 goals and 5 assists in 31 Pro League matches, and 1 goal and 4 assists in 12 Conference League matches.
+His rapid growth at Gent led him to join the South Korea national team.

+Mainz 05

 On 29 August 2024, Hong joined Bundesliga club Mainz 05 on a four-year deal until 30 June 2028.
-He usually played as a substitute for main attacking midfielders Lee Jae-sung and Paul Nebel in his first season at Mainz.
+During his first season at Mainz, he played as a substitute for main attacking midfielders Lee Jae-sung and Paul Nebel in 19 matches excluding four starts.

+Loan to Nantes

-On 30 July 2025, Hong was loaned by Nantes in France, with an option to buy.
+On 30 July 2025, Hong was loaned to Ligue 1 club Nantes, with an option to buy.
+While Nantes struggled to escape the relegation zone in the first half of the season, he did not show great influence, appearing in only six matches.
+His loan contract was eventually terminated early.

+Loan to Gent

+On 14 January 2026, he was loaned to Gent, returning to his former club until the end of the season.

+Loan to Midtjylland

+On 2 September 2026, Hong joined Danish Superliga club Midtjylland on a season-long loan with a conditional obligation to buy.

 International career

-Hong was included in South Korea's under-15 squad for the boys' football tournament at the 2014 Summer Youth Olympics in Nanjing, China.
-He started in all four matches earning a silver medal as runners-up.
+Hong was included in South Korea's under-15 squad for the 2014 Summer Youth Olympics held in Nanjing, China.
+He played all four matches as a starter, earning a silver medal.